We found 4 providers matching hip replacement and who accept PacifiCare PPO near Orange, CA.

 Relevant Interests: , hip replacement

-Dr. Steven Barnett's medical specialty is orthopedics/orthopedic surgery.
-Dr. Barnett accepts several insurance carriers, including Blue Cross/Blue Shield, HealthSmart, and Coventry.
-After completing medical school at Boston University School of Medicine, he performed his residency at a hospital affiliated with the University of California, Irvine.
-He has received the following distinction: Southern California Super Doctors.
-His hospital/clinic affiliations include St. Joseph Hospital Affiliated Physicians (SJHAP) and St. Joseph Hospital - Orange, CA.
+Dr. Steven Barnett is a physician who specializes in orthopedics/orthopedic surgery.
+He honors several insurance carriers, including Blue Cross/Blue Shield, HealthSmart, and Coventry.
+He graduated from Boston University School of Medicine and then he performed his residency at a hospital affiliated with the University of California, Irvine.
+Dr. Barnett has received professional recognition including the following: Southern California Super Doctors.
+Dr. Barnett's professional affiliations include St. Joseph Hospital Affiliated Physicians (SJHAP) and St. Joseph Hospital - Orange, CA.

 2013 Procedure Details